 - Payroll Date

-- For SDI/PIT deposits, this is the date you paid your employees.
+- For State Disability Insurance (SDI)/Personal Income Tax (PIT) deposits, use the date you paid your employees.

-- For Penalty and Interest deposits, this is the quarter end date.
+- For Penalty and Interest deposits, use the quarter end date.

 - SDI amount, PIT amount, and total.

 The EDD uses the date they receive payment (known as the settlement date) to determine if your payment is on time.
 The settlement date is the date the funds are credited to the State’s bank account.

 ACH Debit payments that are completed before 3 p.m., PT, can settle the next business day.

 For ACH Credit payments, check with your bank to make sure your settlement date is on time.